Matrix nearness problems and eigenvalue optimization: Nearest defective matrix

 \subsection{Two-level approach}

-For $0<\eps<w^\cS(A)$ we introduce the functional $F_\eps(E)$ (for matrices $E\in \C^{n,n}$, which will later be restricted to be structured and of unit Frobenius norm) as follows: Let $\lambda=\lambda(A+\eps E)$ be a simple target eigenvalue of $A+\eps E$ and let $x$ and $y$ be corresponding left and right eigenvectors, normalized to unit norm and with positive inner product.
-We set In contrast to previous sections, the functional to be minimized now depends on eigenvectors instead of eigenvalues.
+For $0<\eps<w^\cS(A)$ we introduce the functional $\F_\eps(E)$ (for matrices $E\in \C^{n,n}$, which will later be restricted to be structured and of unit Frobenius norm) as follows: For an eigenvalue $\lambda$ of $A+\eps E$, let $x$ and $y$ be corresponding left and right eigenvectors, normalized to unit norm and with positive inner product $x^*y>0$. \bcl In the present context, a target eigenvalue $\lambda(A+\eps E)$ is an eigenvalue of $A+\eps E$ for which the inner product $x^*y$ of corresponding eigenvectors is minimal among all eigenvalues of $A+\eps E$.
+We set where $x$ and $y$ are eigenvectors to a target eigenvalue $\lambda(A+\eps E)$, normalized to unit norm and with positive inner product. \ecl In contrast to previous sections, the functional to be minimized now depends on eigenvectors instead of eigenvalues.

-We follow the two-level approach of Chapter~\ref{chap:two-level}: \begin{itemize} \item {\bf Inner iteration:\/} Given $\eps>0$, we aim to compute a matrix $E(\eps) \in\cS $ of unit Frobenius norm that minimizes $F_\eps$:
+We follow the two-level approach of Chapter~\ref{chap:two-level}: \begin{itemize} \item {\bf Inner iteration:\/} Given $\eps>0$, we aim to compute a matrix $E(\eps) \in\cS $ of unit Frobenius norm that minimizes $\F_\eps$:

 \item {\bf Outer iteration:\/} For a small threshold $\delta>0$, we compute the smallest positive value $\eps_\delta$ with